 Step 5.
 Press the Settings button and set a backup schedule in the Scheduler section.
 Then, tap Start Backup to migrate files.

-✎Note: You can also use the CBackup desktop app to transfer files.
-And the CBackup client offers you to backup computer files to Google Drive, OneDrive, Dropbox, and its own CBackup Cloud, which gives 10GB of free storage space.
+✎Note: The CBackup client offers you to back up computer files to Google Drive, OneDrive, Dropbox, and its own CBackup Cloud, which gives 10GB of free storage space.
 Besides, you can combine cloud storage with it to expand your cloud storage at no cost.

 Option 2.
 Backup Google Drive Manually